zsteinmetz/phd-thesis/README.md

 (PE), polypropylene (PP), and polystyrene (PS) in a mixture of 1,2,4-trichlorobenzene and *p*-xylene after density separation, up to 50 g soil became amenable to routine plastic analysis.
-Method LODs were 0.3–2.2 mg kg<sup>−1</sup>, and the recovery of 20 mg kg<sup>−1</sup>
+Method LODs were 0.7–3.3 mg kg<sup>−1</sup>, and the recovery of 20 mg kg<sup>−1</sup>
 PE, PP, and PS from a reference loamy sand was 86–105%.
-In the reference silty clay, however, poor PS recoveries, potentially induced by the additional separation step, suggested a semi-quantitative evaluation of PS.
+In the reference silty clay, however, poor PS recoveries, potentially induced by the additional separation step, suggested a qualitative evaluation of PS.
 Yet, the new solvent-based Py-GC/MS method enabled a first exploratory screening of plastic-covered soil.
-It revealed PE, PP, and PS contents above LOD in six fields (6% of all samples).
+It revealed PE, PP, and PS contents above LOD in six of eight fields (6% of all samples).
 In three fields, PE levels of 3–35 mg kg<sup>−1</sup> were associated with the use of 40 μm thin perforated foils.
 By contrast, 50 μm PE films were not shown to induce plastic levels above LOD.
 PP and PS contents of 5–19 mg kg<sup>−1</sup>
-were restricted to single observations on four sites and potentially originated from littering.
+were restricted to single observations in four fields and potentially originated from littering.
 The results suggest that the short-term use of thicker and more durable plastic covers should be preferred to limit plastic emissions and accumulation in soil.
 By providing mass-based